A CHRONOLOGICAL HISTORY OF

 As of 2024, 3MT has almost 4,000 performances and has been seen LIVE or on TV by an estimated three million people.

-Its 32-year history includes guest performances opening shows for American entertainment icons like:
+The group has had guest performances opening shows for American entertainment icons like:

 Comedians: